 Core beliefs

 Foundation Church is a church under the lordship of Jesus Christ.
 Therefore, we are committed to contending for the faith that was once for all delivered to the saints (Jude 1:3).
 We exist in unity with the historic Christian church, we believe and confess the Apostles’, Nicene, and Chalcedonian Creeds as accurate representations of Scripture’s teaching.
 In addition to these historic formulations, we are situated within the Evangelical, modern Charismatic, and Pentecostal streams of churches but are not sectarian, and believe that we are a part of God’s global family of faith comprised of all who truly love and serve our Lord, in various expressions of biblical faith.
 We affirm the five ‘Solars’ of the protestant reformation: by grace alone (Solar Gratia), through faith alone (Solar Fide), in Christ alone (Solar Christus), as revealed by Scripture alone (Solar Scriptura), to the glory of God alone (Soli Deo Gloria).
-We would also agree with the 1689 Baptist confession of Faith.

 The foundational doctrines shown below within this Statement of Faith represent what we believe to be core elements of biblical teaching; especially those that pertain to salvation and God’s universal plans of redemption.
 We expect all members of Foundation Church to affirm these doctrines.